-Still, before this point is reached, there can occur the intermediate phenomena studied by Freud in his Totem and Taboo.
-It was remarked above that the dream provides release from the random repressions that are more or less inevitable and that the development of scotosis results from the cumulative effect of successive adverse situations.
+Still, before this point is reached, there can occur the intermediate phenomenon studied by Freud in his Totem and Tabou.
+It was remarked above that the dream provides release from random the random repressions that are more or less inevitable and that the development of scotosis results from the cumulative effect of adverse successive adverse situations.
 Now, when adverse situations become the rule for most members of a society, then the society can survive only by providing a regular public equivalent for the dream.
 Such prophylactic group therapy will exist whenever unconscious needs are met in a disguised manner.
-Dr. Stekel's description of the theatre as mass therapy echoes Aristotle's statement that tragedy effects a catharsis of fear and pity.
+Dr. Stekel's description of the theatre as mass therapy echoes Aristotle's statement that tragedy effects a cathersis of fear and pity.
 Nor is the invention of such therapy in a primitive culture any more difficult than the invention of the cultural organization itself.
-For the constraints of the organization give rise to corresponding dreams; the relief of the your gandzation afforded by the dreams can be noticed; this advertence may be given dramatic expression; the dramatic expression would meet in a disguised form the unconscious needs of the community: and if the dramatic expression is not included in the cultural organization, then the culture will not survive to be investigated by anthropologists."
-This basic mechanism admits a series of applications that range from knowledge issuing forth in prophylactic purpose through successive stages of intellectual obnubilation to close approximations to abnormal phenomena.
-Man's capacity for art and science, psychology and philosophy, religion and morality, operates in the primitive and in the uneducated without avareness of the differences between these departments and without any sharp distinction between them and underlying impulses or needs.
-In the complex phenomena of totemism, in the rites of the Mother Goddess, in the myths of the Sky Gods, there appear reflections not only of the social organization of hunters, agriculturalists, and parasitic nomads but also of human sexuality; nor did the Mosaic prescription of images prevent the back&sliding lamented by the prophets, nor the mystical flight from sense of the Buddhists eliminate the earlier Brahminism, nor the rational criticism of the Greeks forestall popular hatred of the Christians.
-Again, there is a nice distinction between the sensitive mechanism that enforces a taboo and the rational judgment that imposes a moral obligation.
-Freud was aware that his path would have been easier if he had glazed over the more shocking elements in his discoveries; yet to take the easier course would have involved not only a violation of his intellectual convictions but also a conquest of his feelings.
-Still, such a coincidence of conscience and moral feeling can be procured not only by an adaptation of feeling to moral judgment but due by the determin tion of judgment in accord with the feelings instilled through parental and social influence.
+For the constraints of the organization give rise to corresponding dreams; the relief noticad; this advertice may afforded by the dreams can be obeeved: given dramatic expression; the dramatic expression, will meet in a disguised form the unconscious needs of the community; and if the dramatic expression is not included in the cultural organization, then the culture will not survive for to be investigated by anthropologists.
+This basic mechanism admits a series of applications that range from knowledge issuing forth in prophylactic purpose through successive suages of intellectual obnubilation to close approximations to abnormal phenomena.
+Man's capacity for art and science, phsychology and philosophy, religion and morality, operates in the primitive and in the uneducated without awareness of the differences between these departments and without any sharp distinction between them and underlying impulses or needs.
+In the complex phenomena of totemism, in the rites of the Mother Goddess, in the myths of the Sky Gods, there appear reflections not only of the social organization of hunters, agriculturalists, bamsilie and, nomads but also of morexerrinxaxmore human sexuality; nor did the Mosaic prescription of images prevent the backsliding lamented by the prophets, nor the mystical flight from sense of the Buddhists eliminate the earlier Brahminism, nor the rational criticism of the Greeks forestall popular hatred of the Christians.
+Again, there is a nice distinction between the sensitive mechanism that enforces a tabou and the rational judgment that imposes a moral obligation.
+Freud was aware that itxwonidzhavezhsen his path would have been easier if he had glozed over the more shocking elements in his discoveries; yet to take the easier course would have involved not only a violation of his intellectual convictions but also a conquest of his feelings.
+Still, boaides such a coincidence of conscience and moral feeling can be procured not only by an adaptation of feeling to moral judgment but also by the determination of judgment in accord with the feelings instilled through parental and social influence.
 Once feeling takes the lead, critical reflection can prevent an arbitrary extension of the moral code.
-But in the primitive and in the child, not only is critical reflection undeveloped and unequipped but also there is little capacity to distinguish between the outer constraint of commands imposed through affection and fear and the inner implications through which reasonable judgment entails reasonable living.
-Then moral feelings are free to develop according to the psychological laws that link affects to successively associated objects.
-The tabot not only operates but also tends to expand in such the same fashion as the compulsion neurosis.
+But in the primitive and in the child, not only is critical reflection undeveloped and unequipped but also there is little capacity to distinguish between the outor constraint of commands imposed through affection and fear and the inner implications through which reasonable judgment entails reasonable living.
+Then moral feelings are free to develop according to the psycholocical laws that link affects to associated successively associated objects.
+The tebou-corrands-as-the-computation-neurosits much tabou not only operates but also tends to expand in/the same fashion as the compulsion neurosis.